Jwakers/overload/README.md

 - [ ] No way to sign out
 - [ ] Toast descriptions are too light for example when used for push notification toasts
 - [ ] Notifications section in settings.
 Green tick is squashed on Iphone
+- [ ] The PB styling on sets when it comes to body weight is not working as intended

 ### Phase 1: Project Setup & Dependencies